Leadership and Communication Program for Senior Supervisors (LCSS) - Center for Executive Education

 Tuition:

-Tuition for online and in residence LCSS is $2600 per person.
+Tuition for online and in residence LCMS is $2600 per person.
 The cost covers instruction program and administration of two instruments - the TKI (conflict management style) and EQi-2.0 (emotional intelligence).
 Upon completion, participants will receive a Certificate of Completion displaying 3.0 Continuing Education Units (CEUs).
 Tuition does NOT include lodging, food, or other travel expenses.
 Each participant should be on official orders and is responsible for their own travels costs (flight, meals, lodging, incidentals, etc.).

 Frequently Asked Questions (FAQ):